 Multiple hericenones have been identified including hericenone A, B and I. Lion's Mane Fruiting body is also rich in beta-glucans.

-While cardiovascular disease is known as the most lethal disease in the West, cognitive problems are very pervasive issue in aging countries like the U.S. Neurodegenerative diseases like Parkinson's disease are extremely debilitating, but the loss of cognitive function in dementia is equally devastating for those affected.
+While cardiovascular disease is known as the most lethal disease in the West, cognitive problems are a very pervasive issue in aging countries like the United States.
+Neurodegenerative diseases like Parkinson's disease are extremely debilitating, and the loss of cognitive function in dementia is equally devastating for those affected.

 More studies will continue to explore whether Lion's Mane may be able to assist in the prevention and the treatment of cognitive disease.
 So far it looks promising.